H301HistoryHarvest/H301HistoryHarvest/_stories/Networks1.md

 ![Example of the Model](/H301HistoryHarvest/assets/images/Network_Example1.jpg){:width="500px"}

-***Several paragraphs, some of them adapted from your individual research on your objects, go here.
-Think about the connections from your secondary sources and how some of the other objects from our history harvest fit those connections.***

 The other marvel that examples like these give us is that we can "see" through our network analysis the cultural globalization that McKevitt describes.
 Our connections and our theory of our model allow us to see just how all these different cultures, both domestic and international, can make their way into one community.
 Also, we have the chance to dive into the depths as to how they made their way into not only their respective owners procession, but also into said community.
 We have been able to physically connect how Harry Potter, Mexican culture, and Japanese culture all made their way into Bloomington.
 We have been able to see how a recipes from Hawai'i and how a necklace from parents in China give such a personalized meaning to an individual, despite them being viewed as either "mass-produced" or every-day common objects.

 The first World Cup held in Africa and the cultural expression that accompanied it fits with many other items within our network.
 This source described the expression and communalism that was established by the African players and citizens at the event.
 The authentic and original African garb and colors that they wore allowed them to express themselves on a national stage.
 This connects extremely well to the Dragon Kimono that I observed in the network.
 This Komono is a perfect example of a culture expressing themselves through individual, one-of-a-kind apparel.
 Marigold’s tattoo in the network is also an unbelievable example of someone being able to represent her latino/a culture through expression on her body.
 Individualism and sentimentality through apparel, or clothing, or dress can be found throughout the entirety of the network.

-***Several paragraphs on the results you see from your Network analysis so far.***

 ![A small portion of the network](/H301HistoryHarvest/assets/images/Network_Example.PNG)